Find a Thoracic Outlet Syndrome Specialist

 Early and accurate diagnosis of thoracic outlet syndrome enables prompt and precise treatment of thoracic outlet syndrome.
 However, your physician may be unfamiliar with TOS, inexperienced with TOS, or unable to diagnose TOS quickly and accurately.
 In this case, you may not receive prompt treatment.
 For this reason, it is important to understand how to recognize or find a qualified thoracic outlet syndrome specialist.

 Unfortunately, we have seen many patients with chronic pain from undiagnosed and untreated TOS.
 As a result, we have heard many stories of multiple visits to multiple doctors, without a satisfying answer or diagnosis.
-By the time the patient finds a doctor familiar with TOS, the challenges feel overwhelming.
+By the time the patient finds an experienced thoracic outlet syndrome specialist, the challenges feel overwhelming.

-It is important to realize that earlier diagnosis means less pain, faster recovery, and better outcome for many TOS patients.
+It is important to realize that working with a thoracic outlet syndrome specialist usually translates into an earlier diagnosis, which means less pain, faster recovery, and better outcome for many TOS patients.

 Thoracic outlet syndrome falls outside any single medical specialty